-During 2016, 2015 and 2014, the Company did not realize any excess tax benefits related to stock-based compensation and therefore the Company did not record any effects relating to financing cash flows.
-The Company did not capitalize stock-based compensation cost as part of the cost of an asset because the cost was immaterial.
+During 2017, the Company did not realize any excess tax benefits related to stock-based compensation and therefore the Company did not record any effects relating to operating cash flows.
+During 2016 and 2015, the Company did not realize any excess tax benefits related to stock-based compensation and therefore the Company did not record any effects relating to financing cash flows.
+The Company did not capitalize stock-based compensation cost as part of the cost of an asset because the cost was immaterial